 This dental procedure has a bad reputation among patients who associate it with pain; however, did you know that the pain you feel is actually caused by the infection in your tooth and not by the root canal procedure?

 Root canal therapy will relieve your pain and get you back on the path to wellness.
 Patients typically feel better as soon as they have a root canal.
 Additionally, the infected area is numb during therapy, which means instant relief if you have been suffering tooth pain.

-If you have a painful tooth or gum swelling, we encourage you to contact your dentist in Long Branch, Toronto to relieve your pain and spare your tooth.
+If you have a painful tooth or gum swelling, we encourage you to contact your dentist in Etobicoke to relieve your pain and spare your tooth.

 - What are the signs that I need a root canal in Long Branch, Toronto?

 - When do I need a root canal?